architect/arc.codes.next/src/docs/en/reference/functions/event-functions.md

 ### Event Subscribers

-Running `arc init` with the `.arc` file above will generate the following local source code:
+Running `arc init` with the `app.arc` file above will generate the following local source code:

 - `/src/events/account-signup`
 - `/src/events/account-check-email`

-These are event handlers subscribed to the event name defined in `.arc`.
+These are event handlers subscribed to the event name defined in `app.arc`.

 > Events are supported by `arc sandbox`